 You are responsible for ensuring that you have the appropriate level of coverage and that the correct contribution rates are being deducted from your salary or pension cheques.
 If you believe that your level of coverage does not reflect your desired protection or contribution under the Plan, you should first contact the area responsible for the administration of your benefits (Compensation or your pension office).
 If the issue cannot be resolved at that level, you have the opportunity to submit an appeal regarding your coverage.
-The rules that apply changes in coverage are described in the Plan Document and summarized below.
+Details on changes in coverage can be found in the Plan Document and are summarized below.

 Retroactive Change in Coverage

 “I forgot to reduce my coverage from Family to Single.”